 Just before we lift the manhole of knowledge and dive into the sewers of this article, be sure to check out the rest of our amazing guides.
-If you love retro gaming, we have guides on the best Pac-Man games, the best Space Invaders games, the best Tetris games, and if you just love a solid action game, then be sure to check out our list covering the best Switch fighting games as well.
+If you love retro gaming, we have guides on the best Pac-Man games, Tomb Raider games, Star Wars games, and if you just love a solid action game, then be sure to check out our list covering the best Switch fighting games as well.

-Alright, dudes, let’s get into our guide to the best TMNT games on Switch and mobile.
+Here’s the best TMNT games on Switch and mobile:

 TMNT The Cowabunga Collection – Switch

 The Cowabunga Collection isn’t a slice of the action, it’s the whole pizza.
-A huge collection featuring many classic TMNT games, this package features the absolute pinnacle of the Turtle’s adventures from the arcades to consoles like the SNES, with spiffy updates like rewind and save states and even online features.
+A huge collection featuring many classic TMNT games that are sure to give 90s gamers a sweet ride of nostalgia, this package features the absolute pinnacle of the Turtle’s adventures from the arcades to consoles like the SNES, with spiffy updates like rewind and save states and even online features.

-There are beat-em-ups, platformers, and plenty of other oddities in this huge library of the Ninja Turtles’ very best challenges over the years.
+There are beat ’em ups, platformers, and plenty of other oddities in this huge library of the Ninja Turtles’ very best challenges over the years.
 Plus, special features include behind-the-scenes looks at the games, concept art, and plenty of other great content fans that any fan of TMNT will adore.
-One of the best retro packages on the market, even if you’re not the biggest Turtles fanatic.
+It’s one of the best retro packages on the market, even if you’re not the biggest Turtles fanatic.

-- Teenage Mutant Ninja Turtles IV: Turtles in Time (SNES)
+- Teenage Mutant Ninja Turtles IV: Turtles in Time (SNES, 1992)

 TMNT Shredder’s Revenge – Switch and mobile (Netflix)

-You don’t see as many beat-em-ups nowadays, so it’s always a joy when a good one comes along.
+You don’t see as many beat ’em ups nowadays (a real shame as they’re a great form of stress release), so it’s always a joy when a good one comes along.
 Let alone if it also features our favorite mutated turtles!
 This cooperative side scroller has the turtles and friends beat up Shredder and countless other goons in this addictive arcade battler.

 Nickelodeon All-Star Brawl – Switch

-Leonardo and Michelangelo are the two turtles the game picks for the fight, while Shredder and April O’Neil also join the fray.
+As for TMNT, Leonardo and Michelangelo are the two turtles the game picks for the fight, while Shredder and April O’Neil also join the fray.
 It’s a little weird not to have all the Turtles, but it’s nice to see some other characters get some time in the spotlight.
-They’re joined by other Nickelodeon superstars such as Spongebob, Invader Zim, Reptar (Rugrats), Garfield, and Korra.

 TMNT Splintered Fate – Apple Arcade